code-312/ceic-jekyll/pages/about-us/mission-and-history.md

 - template: text-area
 - template: history
   event:
+  - date: 2019-04-01 05:00:00 +0000
+    paragraph: During a series of town hall meetings hosted across the South Side of Chicago by Ilinois legislators, community members demanded accountability and transparency in the legalization law.
+This leads to the first Coalition meeting at the Port Ministries in Back of the Yards where the group develops a list of priorities for legalized cannabis.
+  - paragraph: Led by the Coalition, more than 100 people from across Chicagoland meet with legislators in Springfield to advocate for equity and justice in the legalization bill.
+    date: 2019-05-01 05:00:00 +0000
+  - date: 2020-04-01 05:00:00 +0000
+    paragraph: Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
   - date: 2020-04-01 05:00:00 +0000
     paragraph: Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit